KiCad/kicad-mac-builder/README.md

 This is intended to increase reproducibility and reduce the likelihood of undocumented steps and stale documentation.
 It does take more resources and is slower, so it is not expected to be the way most developers interact with kicad-mac-builder.

-Please note, that as of early 2018, to create a 10.13 VM with the osx-vm-templates project, you must start with a 10.12 VM and upgrade it.
+Please note, that as of early 2018, to create a 10.13 or 10.14 VM with the osx-vm-templates project, you must start with a 10.12 VM and upgrade it.

 Testing KiCad Patches
 =====================